zksecurity/noname/book/src/literals.md

 a.
 Use a brand new type, like `BigInt` for literals.
 b.
 Use a `const` attribute to indicate that it is a constant.

-Approach a. is a bit clumsy in my opinion because the developer need to remember about a new type name, and understand the distinction with that and `Field`.
+Approach a. is a bit clumsy in my opinion because the developer needs to remember about a new type name, and understand the distinction with that and `Field`.

 On the other hand, approach b. uses the `const` keyword which is already well-known in many compiled programming languages.